merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing an experience builder app/README.md

 ## 🚀 Generic Deployment Script (PowerShell)

 The example below works on any runner or agent supporting PowerShell and Python (with Conda).
-It uses the content.json created ($env:manual_build_list) above, including the relative path and the environment name ($env:server) where you want to push it to.
+It uses the content.json created ($env:manual_build_list) above, including the relative path and the environment name ($env:server) where you want to push it to [^1].

 ```powershell
 & "$env:CondaHook"